andrey-ushakov/ping_discover_network/README.md

 # ping_discover_network

-Dart/Flutter library that allows to ping IP subnet and therefore dicover network devices.
+Dart/Flutter library that allows to ping IP subnet and therefore discover network devices.

 Could be used to find printers, for example, on port 9100 and other services.

 ## Getting Started

-Discover available network devices in a given subnet on a given port
+Discover available network devices in a given subnet on a given port:

 ```dart
 import 'package:ping_discover_network/ping_discover_network.dart';